jelbirt/ZSolver/README.md

 ![image](doc-images/solver-highlighted.png)

+### RS3 Engine Update (December 2023)

+Runescape 3 released a major engine update in December 2023, changing interface scaling and affecting Alt1's ability to read and interact with the RS3 client.

+To resolve issues relating to this, follow Alt1 Creator Skillbert's step-by-step guide found [here](https://runeapps.org/forums/viewtopic.php?id=1614).

 ## Executing Instructions with ZSolver

 Once the Instruction List has been copied to Clipboard, users are ready to launch ZSolver and paste (Ctrl+V) the list into the main input window.